Your Notifications

 A. Usually, the valves are found to be safe during magnetic resonance imaging.
 The physician must be contacted before performing the test.

-Q. What is the advantage of tissue valve over mechanical valve?
+Q. What is the advantage of a tissue valve over a mechanical valve?

 A. The tissue valve does not require blood thinning medications whereas mechanical valves require the patients to take blood thinning medications for the rest of their lives.